Megalodon: Size

 In 2020, Cooper and his colleagues reconstructed a 2D model of megalodon based on the dimensions of all the extant lamnid sharks and suggested that a 16 m long megalodon would have had a 4.65 m long head, 1.41 m tall gill slits, a 1.62 m tall dorsal fin, 3.08 m long pectoral fins, and a 3.85 m tall tail fin.
 In 2022, Cooper and his colleagues also reconstructed a 3D model with the same basis as the 2020 study, resulting in a body mass estimate of 61.56 t for a 16 m long megalodon, higher than the previous estimates.
 A 11.1 m long vertebral column specimen IRSNB P 9893 (formerly IRSNB 3121) from Belgium, likely belonging to a 46 year old individual, was used for extrapolation.
 An individual of this size would have required 98,175 kcal per day, 20 times more than what the adult great white requires.
 Because the total body length of IRSNB P 9893 was previously estimated around 9.2 m, the longer body length estimate by Cooper et al. (2022) led to an alternative hypothesis that megalodon had a more elongated body form than previously thought based on comparison between IRSNB P 9893 and corresponding parts of the extant white sharks' vertebral columns.
 Shimada et al. (2025) also supported the elongated body plan hypothesis, and this resulted in a similar body length estimate of 16.4 m and a significantly lower body mass estimate between 26.9–33.7 MT for IRSNB P 9893.
+IRSNB P 9893 is considered as a mid-sized megalodon specimen.

 A 2015 study linking shark size and typical swimming speed estimated that megalodon would have typically swum at 18 kph–assuming that its body mass was typically 48 t–which is consistent with other aquatic creatures of its size, such as the fin whale (Balaenoptera physalus) which typically cruises at speeds of 14.5 to 21.5 kph.
 In 2022, Cooper and his colleagues converted this calculation into relative cruising speed (body lengths per second), resulting in a mean absolute cruising speed of 5 kph and a mean relative cruising speed of 0.09 body lengths per second for a 16 m long megalodon; the authors found their mean absolute cruising speed to be faster than any extant lamnid sharks and their mean relative cruising speed to be slower, consistent with previous estimates.